sullof/inquirer-command-prompt/README.md

 It can be an array or a function which returns an array accepting as a parameter the part of the command that's been already typed.

 The first element of the array can be an `options` object.
-Right now, the only implemented option is `separator` which allows to show the list of the available commands, taking only the part of a command before the separator.
-For example, suppose that you want to edit something and the available commands are
+Right now, the only implemented option is `filter`.
+Suppose that you want to edit something and the available commands are
 ```
 edit 12: Love is in the air
 edit 36: Like a virgin